kaabilcoder/Cinematch-AI/README.md

 **Cinematch AI** is a cutting-edge movie recommendation engine built to provide personalized movie suggestions using Deep Learning.
 By leveraging **Neural Collaborative Filtering (NCF)**, this application analyzes user preferences and viewing history to predict and recommend movies that users are most likely to enjoy.

-Ideally suited for a college capstone project, this repository demonstrates the integration of a Keras-based deep learning model with a modern, interactive web interface built using Streamlit.

 ---

 ## 🚀 Features